February Contributors Competition

 Whitepapers should be at least 2500 words in length and be authoritative documents based on your expertise and research.
 They should be formatted to include an abstract, keywords, an introduction to your argument or topic and conclusions or recommendations.

 All items submitted for publication must be your original work or be produced by your organisation and you must have copyright permission to publish them on the Data Science Foundation website.
-Any work or research produced by others must clearly referenced
+If you include any writing or research produced by others, it must clearly referenced.

-Note that editors may make minor corrections to work where the correction does not have any material impact.
+Editors may make minor corrections to work, where the correction does not have any material impact.
 These might include spelling corrections, grammatical changes or inserting missing words.

 The Contributors Competition is not sponsored this month, so not cash prizes will be paid,